Flora Duffy

-Dame Flora Jane Duffy DBE (born 30 September 1987) is a Bermudian triathlete.
+Dame Flora Jane Duffy DBE (born 30 September 1987) is a Bermudian professional triathlete.
 She won a gold medal at the 2020 Summer Olympics in Tokyo, Bermuda's first gold medal.
-She also competed in Beijing, London, and Rio de Janeiro Olympics.
+She also competed in the Beijing, London, and Rio de Janeiro Olympics.
 In 2018, she won gold in the women's triathlon at the XXI Commonwealth Games in Australia.
 She also won gold in the same event at the XXII Commonwealth Games in Birmingham in 2022.

 Athletic career

 Duffy is the 2016 and 2017 ITU World Triathlon Series World Champion, the 2015 and 2016 ITU Cross Triathlon World Champion, and a six-time winner (2014-2017, 2019, 2021) of the XTERRA World Championships.

 She competed for Bermuda at the 2008 Summer Olympics in Beijing, the 2012 Summer Olympics in London, the 2016 Summer Olympics in Rio de Janeiro, and the 2020 Summer Olympics in Tokyo, where she won gold.
 It was Duffy's first Olympic medal and Bermuda's first gold medal.
 Duffy's medal also made Bermuda the smallest country in the world to have won a gold medal at the Summer Olympics.

 In April 2018, Duffy won the first gold medal of the XXI Commonwealth Games in Gold Coast, Australia.
 Duffy won the women's sprint triathlon by a 43-second lead, becoming Bermuda's first female Commonwealth gold medalist.
 She was also scheduled to compete in the women's cross-country mountain bike at the Commonwealth Games, but did not start the event.

 Duffy is the only person to win three triathlon world titles in the same year in 2016, claiming the WTS, ITU Cross Triathlon, and Xterra titles in close succession.
 Duffy is the only triathlete in WTS history to post the fastest swim, bike, and run portions in the same race.
 Duffy holds the record for the largest winning margin in both Olympic and Sprint distance races in a WTS event.

 Duffy was appointed Officer of the Order of the British Empire (OBE) in the 2018 Birthday Honours and Dame Commander of the Order of the British Empire (DBE) in the 2022 New Year Honours, both for services to sport in Bermuda.
-After beating Georgia Taylor-Brown, she was crowned as the ITU Triathlon World Champion on the 25 of November, 2022.
-In Abu Dhabi.
+After beating Georgia Taylor-Brown, she was crowned as the ITU Triathlon World Champion on November 25, 2022 in Abu Dhabi.

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.

+Legacy

+The Dame Flora Duffy National Sports Centre (including the Flora Duffy South Field Stadium) in Devonshire Parish is named for her.